-BETR Research
+BETR Research Center

 The goal of the BETR Center is to provide solutions for driving innovation in materials, processes and solid-state devices to enable future ubiquitous information systems.
 Research activities are motivated by the following three main challenges for ambient intelligence to become a reality.